 run_id/runIdparameter.
 These are contextual to the ongoing conversation. -

-During auto-recall, the plugin searches both scopes and presents them separately — long-term memories first, then session memories — so the agent has full context.
+During auto-recall, the plugin searches both scopes and presents them separately, with long-term memories first and session memories second.
+This means the agent has full context.

-The agent gets five tools it can call during conversations:
+The agent gets eight tools it can call during conversations:

 | Tool | Description |